ahad324/TransferX/README.md

 ## 🚀 Get Started

 To dive into **TransferX**:

-1. Visit our [GitHub repository](https://github.com/ahad324/transferX) to explore the source code, documentation, and latest updates.
-2. Download the latest version and start transferring files seamlessly within your local network!
+Download the latest version from the website and start transferring files seamlessly within your local network!

 ---